pkuhxy/Consis-multiID/README.md

 ## 🛠️ Evaluation

-We release the data used for evaluation in [ConsisID](https://huggingface.co/papers/2411.17440).
-The data is available at [HuggingFace](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data).
+We release the data used for evaluation in [ConsisID](https://huggingface.co/papers/2411.17440), which is available at [HuggingFace](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data).
 Please refer to [this guide](https://github.com/PKU-YuanGroup/ConsisID/tree/main/eval) for how to evaluate customized model.

 ## 👍 Acknowledgement